osilinprathabs/BikeServiceManagemant/README.md

 # BikeServiceManagemant
 #Osiiln Prathab
 #For CartRabbit
-#Its a simple Base Bike project Fully connected in Mailchamp Database
+#Its a simple Base Bike Service  project Fully connected in Mailchamp Database